marcojakob/lernblog-2/content/posts/react-challenges.md

 [SULUTIONS](https://github.com/chiarabdy/lernblogTesting/blob/master/content/challenges/react/ch000.jsx)

-## 2- React: Create a Complex JSX Element
+## 2- Create a Complex JSX Element

 Define a new constant JSX that renders a div which contains the following elements in order: